 Nature Notes is a great opportunity for kids to learn about and enjoy our natural world, in particular the amazing north woods.
 Campers are asked to come to Nature Notes Monday - Friday morning at 9:00 to learn about nature and our environment.
 All campers who complete our Nature Notes Program will receive a patch at the end of the week.
-There are two separate Nature Notes activities, those for 'Under 7 years of age' and 'Over 7 years of age'
+There are two separate Nature Notes activities, those for kids 7 and under, and those over 7.